 On average, most event creators use between 11 and 16 tech tools throughout the event planning process.
 Zapier lets you automate repetitive tasks, so you can sync your various tech to take care of time-consuming busywork.

 Trello is a powerful project management tool that allows you to visualise your event team’s productivity.
 It uses “boards” to organise your projects (or events) and quickly see the status of each task.
 It’s free to use, although upgrading allows you to integrate with other tech tools.

 Ongoing communication is at the heart of launching and scaling successful events.
 As a team, you need to be aligned both onsite and off.
 When you use a collaborative and transparent communication platform, you give your entire team access to shared emails and customer messages in real time.

-Keep your team on the same page with these tools that help you stay connected.
+Keep your remote team on the same page with these tools that help you stay connected.

 While Slack may seem like yet another chat tool, it’s actually a powerful collaboration resource that can replace email, IM, group chat, and internal social networks.
 With Slack, your event team can share files and get instant feedback from any device.

 5. Google Hangouts

 One feature Slack doesn’t have (yet) is video conferencing, which is why it’s worth mentioning Google Hangouts.
 With Hangouts, you can have face-to-face meetings with your event team from your desktop or mobile phone.